The Difference Between A Recovery Coach & A 12-Step Sponsor

 The path of recovery strictly adheres to the Steps, Traditions, and Promises of a twelve-step program.
 Through attending twelve-step support group meetings, you’ll learn how and why the twelve-steps work in your recovery.
 Your sponsor is responsible for assisting you through the steps while adhering exclusively to the Traditions.

 The Traditions of any given twelve-step program protect the anonymity and foundation of the fellowship.

-Other terms for a sponsor can include sober mentor or guide.
+Other terms for a sponsor can include a sober mentor or guide.
 Typically a sponsor and sponsee relationship transform into a healthy friendship rooted in recovery.

 Lastly, a sponsor is available during set times to listen to the sponsee needing to talk, share, or ask advice about a specific situation creating stress and the temptation to use drugs or alcohol.
 A sponsor has to stay within his or her role.
-In other words, a sponsor doesn’t work with you in accomplishing other goals which do not directly reflect your step work.
+In other words, a sponsor doesn’t work with you in accomplishing other goals that do not directly reflect your step work.

 A Recovery Coach is